-To participate in commencement, a student must successfully complete the academic requirements of the state and school district, satisfy all financial obligations, and complete all disciplinary requirements.
-A student also must be present at commencement rehearsal(s) and follow the procedures that are distributed at that time.
+To participate in graduation, a student must successfully complete the academic requirements of the state and school district, satisfy all financial obligations, and complete all disciplinary requirements.
+A student also must be present at graduation rehearsal(s) and follow the graduation procedures that are distributed at that time.

-^{}Courses in the Program of Studies are S.T.E.M. credit eligible
+S.T.E.M.
+EDUCATION